IndaPlus23/linug-task-7/readme.md

 🀲 = 0,🀾🀳🀹🀹 = -11, As you can see, it is very intuitive and will probably soon replace numbers in all languages

 ### Comments
-Althougt it is not recommended to add comments due to the self-explainable nature of the language, It is possible to add comments by simply writing anything after each instruction as anything after the dominos will be ignored
+Although it is not recommended to add comments due to the self-explainable nature of the language, It is possible to add comments by simply writing anything after each instruction as anything after the dominos will be ignored

 ### How to use